Annoyingpanthera/rsschool-cv-preschool-/cv.md

 * **Email**: Shplendor1@gmail.com
 * **GitHub**: [Annoyingpanthera](https://github.com/Annoyingpanthera)
 ## **About Me**
-_I am 25 years old, originally from the city of Soligorsk, in Poland for about a year.
-I do not have work experience.
-I was engaged in self-education in Python and C #, I want to get as much knowledge and practice as possible in order to become a qualified IT specialist in order to be useful and raise my social status._
+_I'm 26 years old and originally from the beautiful town of Soligorsk.
+Having lived in Poland for the past two years, I'm currently embarking on my journey in the IT world, although I lack practical work experience.
+My focus is directed towards my studies at RS School, where I'm delving deep into the realm of JavaScript.
+My aspirations and academic background drive me to pursue a high level of expertise in this field, with the ultimate goal of becoming a sought-after IT professional, making a meaningful impact in the ever-evolving landscape of technology._
 * **Hardworking**
 * **Responsible**
 * **Purposeful**